Where was Wolf Hall filmed?

 The BBC period drama was shot on location across a number of UK historical sites.

-Wolf Hall filming locations
+Where was Wolf Hall filmed?
+A guide to the drama's filming locations

 Mark Pybus tells us about his favourites…